jadecobra/python_tdd_exercises/TDD_CALCULATOR.md

                 self.x-self.y
             )
     ```
-    the x and y variables are now initialized once as class attributes that can be referenced later in every test using `self.x` and `self.y`, the terminal shows all tests are still passing
+    our `x` and `y` variables are now initialized once as class attributes that can be referenced later in every test using `self.x` and `self.y`, the terminal shows all tests are still passing

 ---

 ## Test Multiplication

-We will now move on test multiplication, the next item on the TODO list
+Moving on to test multiplication, the next item on the TODO list

 ### **RED** : make it fail

-we add a failing test to `test_calculator.py` named `test_multiplication`
+add a failing test to `test_calculator.py` named `test_multiplication`
 ```python
 import unittest
 import calculator